 It’s usually helpful to drain the old oil in a big tray then pour it in an oil bottle to dispose of it safely later.

 Step 3: Use a funnel to fill the oil in the tank.
 If you know the maximum capacity of oil to fill, then you can measure the oil and fill the tank without stopping.

 But if you don’t know how much oil your lawnmower takes, then fill it and use the dipstick to check the oil level.
 The dipstick will have a lower mark (L) and a higher mark (H).
 Try to fill it, so the oil is between those marks.

-Insert the dipstick at its place and close the lid or cap.
+Step 5: Insert the dipstick in its place and close the lid or cap.
 Make sure there is no spillage of the oil on the lawnmower.
-You can then refill the gasoline and refit the spark plug to get ready to mowing.
+You can then refill the gasoline and refit the spark plug to get ready for mowing.

 What can you do if you put too much oil in the lawnmower?

 People often wonder if overfilling an engine with oil is worse than slightly underfilling it.
 You should always strive to maintain the correct level of oil inside the engine.